 To be honest, checking out a new church can be intimidating and scary.

-So here’s what you might want to know about us before you even plan to come to something like Dinner Church, One Voice, a movie night, or our weekly gathering.
+So here’s what you might want to know about us before you even plan to come to something like Dinner Church, a movie night, or our weekly gathering.

 We’re an open and affirming congregation.
 We welcome people of all gender expressions and sexual identities into the full life and leadership of this church.